dhellmann/pymotw/PyMOTW/shelve/index.rst

 Creating a new Shelf
 ====================

-The simplest way to use shelve is via the DbfilenameShelf class.
+The simplest way to use shelve is via the :class:`DbfilenameShelf` class.
 It uses anydbm to store the data.
-You can use the class directly, or simply call shelve.open():
+You can use the class directly, or simply call :func:`shelve.open()`:

 .. include:: shelve_create.py
     :literal: